 - Pay-Per-Click (PPC): Here you run ads on Google or Bing.
 This is a paid method.

-- Organic SEO: This is a type of SEO that focuses on getting your website rank for keywords in unpaid non-local search results.
+- Organic SEO: This is a type of SEO that focuses on getting your website ranked for keywords in unpaid non-local search results.
 This is a non-paid method.
-If you want to learn about SEO check out my blog How to do Search Engine Optimization (SEO)
+If you want to learn about SEO check How to do Search Engine Optimization (SEO).

 - Local SEO: This is a type of SEO that focuses on getting your business listing to show up in Google map results.
 This is a no-paid method